 This doesn’t always have to apply to physical safety either – IT teams can recognise members of their development team who improve code to increase security, or ship a feature that keeps user or employee data safe.

-A strategic recognition program is continuous, and allows employees to feel valued and connected to a bigger mission throughout their employee lifecycle, not just specific milestones.
+A strategic recognition programme is continuous, and allows employees to feel valued and connected to a bigger mission throughout their employee lifecycle, not just specific milestones.

 It can strengthen your culture and employee experience, and improve your company’s Employee Value Proposition (EVP).

-Peoplecare, a not-for-profit healthcare provider from the NSW south coast, developed its reward and recognition program “VIP” to reinforce the company values, known as “True Loves,” and to increase awareness of what employees were achieving across the business.
+Peoplecare, a not-for-profit healthcare provider, developed its reward and recognition programme 'VIP' to reinforce the company values, known as 'True Loves,' and to increase awareness of what employees were achieving across the business.

-After launching the program, engagement scores increased, and for two years running, Peoplecare has been on AON’s Best Employer list and has successfully continued to attract talent in a regional area with a limited talent pool.
+After launching the programme, engagement scores increased, and for two years running, Peoplecare has been on AON’s Best Employer list and has successfully continued to attract talent.

 Employees who recognise their peers regularly, and engage with the social recognition newsfeed with comments and likes play an important role in the culture of your organisation.
 They are likely to be influencers and their input and enthusiasm are valuable assets to your business as it grows.